phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 Let's take this for granted.
 What's a well functioning community?-->

-Consider that communities consist of both physical infrastructure, like roads and public transit, as well as "human" infrastructure, like community organizations and loose neighbourhood ties.
+Our communities consist of both physical infrastructure, like roads and public transit, as well as "human" infrastructure, like community organizations and loose neighbourhood ties.
 A neighbourhood may be desirable for its proximity to a grocery store &mdash; but also for the quality of its schools, the absence of crime and the vitality of its community events.
 A healthy neighbourhood is one where its residents are looking out for one another.

 Tenants, people who rent, face substantial hurdles.
 I recently read Matthew Desmond's incredible and harrowing book "Eviction," in which he followed several low-income renters in the city of Milwaukee over the course of a year.
 Early on, he writes: